They Shall Walk Museum

 Monty Reed and the LIFESUIT robotic exoskeleton

 It opened on April 9, 2011 to the public.
-The museum is now open on Monday from 7-8pm
+The museum is now open by appointment during the summer and when volunteers are available to man the door. call James Mock to schedule a tour (425) 512-4056

 LIFESUIT robotic exoskeleton LS14B